For Saturday night, Inna purchased tickets to Nobody Loves You - a musical hosted by ACT in San Francisco.

 - Inna: Moussaka

-We were pleasantly surprised by the quick and attentive service, reasonably priced items, and food quality.
+We were pleasantly surprised by the quick, attentive service, the reasonably priced items, and the food quality.
 I liked the Tzatziki with fresh Pita and the Lamb Souvlaki.
 Inna's Moussaka was excellent.
 The Greek Salad was delicious, too.
 The Parthenon Ceviche was tasty but slightly smaller than I expected.

 After dinner, we thought about stopping at our favorite place for desserts and pastries: One65 (but we did not have enough time).